ttiny/phptestr/README.md

 - Code coverage.
 - Stack traces for errors and exceptions with realtime source display.

+*__Warning: GitHub's zip files are broken and ignore some files from the repository.
+You can either do full checkout (with submodules) or I will upload a proper zip file soon when I have some spare time.__*

 What does a test look like?
 ---------------------------